It’s worth reading the whole thing, but since you won’t, here are the concluding stanzas:

 The first expresses the left’s push for equality of outcome, while the second speaks to the right’s concern with safeguarding liberty while providing equality of opportunity.
 Even if it were possible to put aside for a moment all the highly valid concerns about the way this bill has been advanced against the will of the American public — the lack of transparency, the fiscal fudging, the vote-buying, and the lies — this deep and primary philosophical difference between left and right would still remain.

 The battle cry of the left is that “health care should be a right, not a privilege.”
-This is brilliant framing — it sneakily implies that the right believes health care should be a privilege.
+This is brilliant framing — it sneakily implies that conservatives believe health care should be a privilege.

 140px-CaduceusThe problem, of course, is that no health care system can provide every treatment for every person for every malady.
 Health care expenditures have to be rationed, either by government, by the marketplace, or — as in our current system — by an imperfect combination of the two.